ednieuw/RTCcheck/README.md

 This UNO compatible script has no NTP time but is perfect to use if three or more DS3231 are tested.
 The one that drifts can be identified easily.

 <img width="403" height="350" alt="image" src="https://github.com/user-attachments/assets/9460eed5-1b93-4828-95d6-70f2c5c7ce8e" /><br>
 And that some can drift after one month can be seen above.<br>
+T5 was and not temperature controlled DS1307 AT24C32<br>
+T7 was a Keyestudio DS3231<br>
+The others were AT24C32 DS3231 modules.<br>
+T0 was drifting seriously.<br>
 <br>
 <img width="900" alt="image" src="https://github.com/user-attachments/assets/bb552ae6-f178-4347-9184-caaee65aa5e3" /><br>